 This pretty cool kid, the Nakano Bicycle Defender from my work last year, was in the street outside my apartment playing with his friends.
 He let me go about my business, but made it very clear who the master of the asphalt was.
 And I had no choice but to respect that.

 (Picture taken in Nakano, Tokyo on September 15th, 2013)

 I’m a huge fan of the Tokyo-based toy and graphic design collective Devilrobots.
-I’ve paid specific tribute to them on these pages a couple of times, which you can see here and here.
-And in May, 2012 I got to visit the Devilrobots’ offices in Tokyo and hang out with Kotohiro Nishiyama, who is really the just nicest man.
-And because I’m a fan, possibly even a borderline obsessive, I sometimes post pictures of items from my Devilrobots collection on Facebook.
-What follows is a collection of my favorite and most “liked” Devilrobots Facebook photos.
-Perhaps after looking through them, you might understand why I love the color, attitude, and anthropomorphic whimsy of their creations.
-Enjoy.
+And because of this, I sometimes post pictures of items from my Devilrobots collection on Facebook.
+What follows is a collection of my favorite Devilrobots Facebook photos.
+Perhaps after looking through them you might understand why I love the color, attitude, and anthropomorphic whimsy of their creations.
+Enjoy…

 Be@rbricks, also by Medicom.
 First two are Series 3.

 Hellcatz character lidded mug, and an Egg To-fu rubber eraser.

 Secret figure from the To-fu Oyako Koke x Kake Mascot gashapon series.